 Most babies outgrow bassinets by the time they get to 3 or 4 months, or when they can roll over on their own.

 It also depends on the weight of the baby.
-Most pack n play newborn napper have a weight limit of 15 lbs.
-However, it is recommended that babies stop sleeping in the pack n play bassinet when they weigh about 12 -13 pounds.
+The pack n play bassinet weight limit is 15 lbs.
+However, it is recommended that babies stop sleeping in the pack n play bassinet as they approach the weight limit and weight about 12 -13 pounds.
 At around this weight the baby becomes too heavy for a bassinet attached to a pack n play.

 You should also avoid bassinets where the bottom and sides are soft or made of a soft material.
 The bassinet should have a firm base for your baby to sleep on, if you plan to leave him unattended.

 BONUS: Download my FREE Baby Sleep Training PDF

 When should a baby stop sleeping inside the pack n play?